Extremes of locally stationary chi-square processes with trend: Introduction

 \COM{ let $\{B_{F,H}(t),t\ge0\},F,H\in (0,1]$ be a bi-fractional Brownian motion (bi-fBm) with covariance function \BQNY \Cov\left(B_{F,H}(t), B_{F,H}(s)\right)=\frac{1}{2^{F}}\left((t^{2H}+s^{2H})^{F}-|t-s|^{2FH}\right), ~~t,s\geq 0. \EQNY The standardized bi-fBm process $X_{F,H}(t)=t^{-FH}B_{F,H}(t)$, $t_0 \in (0,T)$ satisfies \BQNY \mathbb{E}\left(X_{F,H}(t)X_{F,H}(s)\right)=1-\frac{1}{2^{F}t_0^{2FH}}|t-s|^{2FH}(1+o(1)), ~~t,s\rw t_0\in(0,T), \EQNY and hence condition \eqref{INCO} holds.
 Further, let $\{W(t), t\geq 0\}$ be a centered stationary Gaussian process with continuous sample paths, unit variance and correlation function $r(\cdot)$ satisfying $r(t)=1-K^2(t)(1+o(1)), t\rw 0$ with $K^2(\cdot)$ a positive regularly varying function at 0 with index $\alpha \in (0,2]$.
 Then $X(t)= W(\ln t)$ satisfies the assumptions of \netheo{Th0} since \eqref{INCO} holds with $C(t)= t^{- \alpha}$, namely, for any $t_0\in (0,T)$ \BQNY \mathbb{E}\left(X(t)X(s)\right)=1-\frac{1}{t_0^\alpha}K^2(|t-s|),~~t,s\rw t_0\in(0,T). \EQNY }

 In order to derive the asymptotics of \eqref{chig} for $E=(0,1)$, we need to impose several other conditions on $g(\cdot)$ and on the locally stationary Gaussian process $X$; see Section 2.
-One natural restriction on $g(\cdot)$ is to ensure that it satisfies \eqref{chigfinite}; functions $g(\cdot)$ satisfying \eqref{chigfinite} are thus called {\it admissible functions}.
-It turns out that the admissibility of functions $g(\cdot)$ is related to the Kolmogorov-Dvoretsky-Erd\H{o}s integral test (or the law of iterated logarithm) of the corresponding processes; see also \cite{Lutz}.
-For example, as discussed in our Corollary \ref{cor} below $2g_v(\cdot)$ in \eqref{INBR} is admissible if and only if $\nu>3/4$.
-In addition, as an application of our main result given in \netheo{TH1}, we obtain the asymptotics of $\pk{L_E^\nu>u}$ as $u\to\IF$ for any $\nu>3/4$.
-Other interesting examples related to the Bessel process and fBm are also discussed.
+One natural restriction on $g(\cdot)$ is to ensure that it satisfies \eqref{chigfinite}; functions $g(\cdot)$ satisfying \eqref{chigfinite} are thus called {\it admissible functions}. \aH{ \netheo{Addition} below shows that the admissibility of functions $g(\cdot)$ is related to a generalized Kolmogorov-Dvoretsky-Erd\H{o}s integral test (or the law of iterated logarithm) of the corresponding processes; see also Appendix.
+For instance, as discussed in Corollary \ref{cor} below $2g_v(\cdot)$ in \eqref{INBR} is admissible if and only if $\nu>3/4$; see also \cite{Lutz}.} In addition, as an application of our main result given in \netheo{TH1}, we obtain the asymptotics of $\pk{L_E^\nu>u}$ as $u\to\IF$ for any $\nu>3/4$.
+Other examples related to the fBm and the Bessel process are also discussed.

-Organization of the rest of the paper: In Section 2 we present our main results which are illustrated by several interesting examples.
+Organization of the rest of the paper: In Section 2 we present our main results which are illustrated by several examples.
 Further results are discussed in Section 3 for the case where the Gaussian processes $X_i$'s are not identically distributed.
 All the proofs are relegated to Section 4, whereas some technical results are postponed to Appendix.